 Overview

-An individual or joint non-registered account is not registered with the government.
+A non-registered account is not registered with the government.
 Unlike registered accounts, non-registered accounts don't have any contribution or withdrawal limits.
-However, you are taxed on every dollar you earn, including capital gains, interest, and dividends.
+However, you are taxed on your earnings, including capital gains, interest, and dividends.
+You can open both individual and joint non-registered accounts.

-- up to 8 individual self-directed accounts
+- up to 8 individual self-directed accounts.

-- up to 8 joint self-directed accounts
+- You can open up to 8 joint self-directed accounts.

-Joint accounts have the same permissions for both users of the account so you can flexibly manage your money.
-This means that both users can view the transactions made in the account, deposit funds and withdraw funds as they please.
-Learn about reporting the interest earned in joint accounts.
+Joint non-registered accounts have the same permissions for both users of the account so you can flexibly manage your money.
+This means that both users can

 To open an individual or joint non-registered account, follow these steps: